Dog Food Recipes

 Storage and Reheating

 Store leftovers in an airtight container in the refrigerator for up to 5 days.
 You can freeze portions for up to 3 months.
-To reheat, simply warm it in the microwave or on the stovetop until heated through.
+Reheat in the microwave or on the stove until warm.

 Cooking Mistakes